jonkeegan/social-scraping/README.md

 Once that is complete, installation of command lines tools are much, much simpler.

+For example, to install NodeJS, just type:
 `brew install node`

+Or to install wget:
 `brew install wget`

+And the best part, very easy uninstalls:
+`brew uninstall node`

 Install "t" the Twitter command line client.
 (The follwing instructions are from the GitHub page of the creator https://github.com/sferik/t)